lordgift/ESP32-Arduino-Cloud-IoT/README.md

 - Google Home (optional)

 Very easy to make it online with [Arduino Cloud](https://app.arduino.cc/).
 Especially if you develop on it's sketch.
-After you created cloud variables, then it'll ready to use as source code in (thingProperties.h)[thingProperties.h].
+After you created cloud variables, then it'll ready to use as source code in [thingProperties.h](thingProperties.h).